-Assumptions~\ref{assmp:lipdist} and \ref{assmp:lipgrad} imply the following useful Lipschitz estimate on the deviation $G_{x}(y)-G_{x'}(y)$, arising from the shift in distribution from $\mathcal{D}(x)$ to $\mathcal{D}(x')$.
+Assumptions~\ref{assmp:lipdist} and \ref{assmp:lipgrad} imply the following useful Lipschitz estimate on the deviation $G_{x}(y)-G_{x'}(y)$ arising from the shift in distribution from $\mathcal{D}_x$ to $\mathcal{D}_{x'}$.
 We will use this estimate often in what follows.
-The proof is identical to that of \citep[Lemma 2]{narang2022multiplayer}; a short argument appears in Appendix~\ref{sec:missing_proofs_prelim}.
+The proof is identical to that of Lemma 5 of \citet{narang2022multiplayer}; a short argument appears in Section~\ref{sec:proof_lem_dev}.

 \begin{lemma}[Deviation] Suppose that Assumptions~\ref{assmp:lipdist} and \ref{assmp:lipgrad} hold.
 Then the estimate